Driver incentives that work: 14 real-world fleet safety examples you can adopt

 Results: In one month, stop-sign violations fell 47% and traffic-light violations dropped by 42 incidents as drivers competed to qualify for rewards.

-2. Annual Grand Prize
+2. Top Driver Grand Prize

 Incentive: Grand prize end-of-year bonus